But can we perhaps change the way a group might think? Could we possibly cultivate a whole new type of thinking amongst our boards?

-Jeff Hurt argues that it is both possible, and absolutely necessary, to re-structure the way we think.
-In order to develop more effective governing Boards, there are important and tangible things we should be doing to cultivate a more strategic form of thinking.
+Jeff Hurt argues it is both possible and absolutely necessary to re-structure the way we think.
+In order to develop more effective governing boards, there are important and tangible things we should be doing to cultivate a more strategic form of thinking.

-1. THE HEALTH OF OUR BRAINS, AS WELL AS THE HEALTH OF OUR ORGANIZATIONS, ARE DIRECTLY IMPLICATED BY THE WAY WE THINK
+1. THE HEALTH OF OUR BRAINS, AS WELL AS THE HEALTH OF OUR ORGANIZATIONS, IS DIRECTLY IMPLICATED BY THE WAY WE THINK

-Next Practices, however, are directed to what is coming.
-Given that our environments are constantly shifting, it is not going to be preparation, not planning, that will equip us with the skills and tools we need to be ready for the future.
-This means being open to continually changing contexts, having the flexibility to adapt, and being astute enough to observe the shifts as they come.
+Next Practices, however, are directed at what is coming.
+Given that our environments are constantly shifting, it is not going to be preparation nor planning that will equip us with the skills and tools we need to be ready for the future.
+This means being open to continually changing contexts, having the flexibility to adapt and being astute enough to observe the shifts as they come.

 3. THIS IS GOING TO BE DIFFICULT

-Original thinking might also demand that you expose yourself to voices outside of the industry, and listen to a variety of perspectives that take you out of the solace of the echo chamber.
-Again, this isn’t easy – but Jeff maintains that it is vital.
+Original thinking might also demand that you expose yourself to voices outside the industry and listen to a variety of perspectives that take you out of the solace of the echo chamber.
+Again, this isn’t easy – but Jeff maintains it is vital.

 A BONUS, AND UNEXPECTED, TAKEAWAY…

 Being an expert on adult learning and engagement, Jeff demonstrated a number of teaching tools and tactics throughout the webinar that were enormously effective.
 While we came for the content, the method with which he delivered it was a lesson in itself.
-As you will notice if you watch the session, as a speaker he kept listeners engaged through repetition of key themes, constant questioning, and a personal, characterful touch.
-Most interestingly, he was open and straightforward about his methods: he gave the participants insight into why he was interacting with the slides in a certain way, and pointed to data that backs up his strategies.
+As a speaker, he kept listeners engaged through repetition of key themes, constant questioning and a personal, characterful touch.
+Most interestingly, he was open and straightforward about his methods: He gave the participants insight into why he was interacting with the slides in a certain way, and pointed to data that backs up his strategies.